fazim07/deaths_gender/README.md

 The data set was obtained from Opendata Toronto; https://open.toronto.ca/dataset/deaths-of-people-experiencing-homelessness/

 ## Statement on Parquet File
-When attempting to make a parquet file, I encountered this message which prevented me from dowloading the necessary resources:
+When attempting to make a parquet file, I encountered this message which prevented me from downloading the necessary resources:

  > Error in parquet___arrow___ArrowReaderProperties__Make(isTRUE(use_threads)) : Cannot call parquet___arrow___ArrowReaderProperties__Make().
 See https://arrow.apache.org/docs/r/articles/install.html for help installing Arrow C++ libraries.